FusionAtom360/js-trainer/README.md

 Follow these steps to set up the app locally:

 1. Clone the repository
-2. Install npm dependencies at the root project folder: `npm install`
+2. Install npm dependencies: `npm setup`
-3. Install npm dependencies from the `/backend` folder: `npm install`
-4. Navigate back to the root project folder and launch the app: `npm start`
+3. Navigate back to the root project folder and launch the app: `npm start`

 **_Note: The start script will launch the frontend and backend servers_**